 Joshua lives with his father and his mother.
-He is responsible for running errands.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
+Joshua works at home running errands.
 There are 2 children in the family.

 As part of Compassion's ministry, Joshua participates in church activities.
 He is also in kindergarten where his performance is average.
 Playing with cars, singing and art are his favorite activities.